ShubhaniGupta/Intermittent_Benchmarks/README.md

 # Intermittent_Benchmarks

-Steps to follow:
+__Steps to follow__:

 1. Install an MSP430 compiler toolchain such as mspgcc or gcc 4.9 (which includes an MSP430 backend in later releases).
 If you are using mspgcc, ensure that `msp430-gcc` is in your `$PATH`.
 ```sh
 sudo apt-get install gcc-msp430
 ```
 2. Build and install llvm 3.5.0 [LLVM](http://llvm.org/) and
 [Clang](http://clang.llvm.org/) using the [CMake-style build](http://llvm.org/docs/CMake.html).
 The rest of these instructions assume you have chosen to put your LLVM installation in `/opt/llvm`.